-I started teaching bridge in 2015, and have taught nearly 600 students in class sizes ranging from four to one hundred.
+I started teaching bridge in 2015, and have taught over 1000 students in class sizes ranging from four to one hundred.
 I have ACBL accreditation and have studied the methods of renowned teachers such as Audrey Grant, Roberta Salob and Larry Cohen.
 In my classes students learn a new theme or topic each week.
 I start with clear explanations of each concept and then the students play hands that reflect the lesson.
 We discuss the bidding, play, and defense after each hand.
 I sometimes use brief quizzes or exercises to practice the lesson, and leave plenty of time for questions and answers.
 Students always receive handouts explaining the day’s topic, and a record of the hands played in class.
 And, I love receiving and answering e-mail questions from students about hands that come up when they play.

 Most of my classes are suitable for students of varying levels of bridge play, although some classes are more challenging than others.